LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/understanding_bellman.md

 # Understanding Bellman Equations
 {{< postbadges >}}

+> The clichés about the Bellman equation and its variants.

 ## Bellman Equations

 Bellman equations establish recusive relations between states and succeeding states, which can be applied as updating rules for value prediction.